Skip to content

 A disparity study helps ensure that state contracting is equitable and inclusive, supporting diversity in the state of California’s procurement processes.

-The Study will analyze if there is statistical disparity between the number of available minority, women, LGBTQ, and certified small and disabled veteran-owned business enterprises providing architectural engineering and professional services, IT (goods and services), non-IT goods, and construction (availability).
-The Study will also include the number of businesses who contracted with the State as a prime contractor and/or subcontractor (utilization) during the period July 1, 2019, to June 30, 2023.
+The study will analyze if there is statistical disparity between the number of available minority, women, LGBTQ, and certified small and disabled veteran-owned business enterprises providing architectural engineering, professional services, IT (goods and services), non-IT (goods and services), and construction (availability).
+The study will also include the number of businesses who contracted with the State as a prime contractor and/or subcontractor (utilization).

 Sharing your contracting and bidding experience will provide valuable insights for the Study.

-Local business owners can get involved by participating in community meetings, completing a business survey, and sharing state contracting and bidding experience in a virtual one-on-one interview.
+Local business owners can get involved by completing a business survey, and sharing their state contracting and bidding experience in a virtual one-on-one interview.

-Membership lists can be provided by local organizations representing small businesses.
+Membership lists can be provided by trade and professional organizations.

 Group 7046